-As a direct consequence of technological advancements, virtual private networks have been steadily gaining in popularity since the turn of the century, whereas the same can’t be said about proxy platforms, as illustrated by the graph below.
+Following that train of thought, it’s easy to see how a wide range of technological advancements allowed virtual private networks to steadily gaining in popularity since the turn of the century, whereas the same can’t be said of proxy services, as illustrated by the graph below.

 The right tool for the job